Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: Applications to skein algebras

-In \cite{PS} it was proved that $K_\zeta(\Sigma)$ does not have non trivial zero divisors, and its center was computed by topological means.
-On the contrary the proof we give below of these two facts is purely algebraic, based on properties of $(\Ll_{0,n}^A)^{U_A}$ proved in Section \ref{Lgnalg}, that hold true for any complex finite dimensional simple Lie algebra $\mathfrak{g}$. \begin{cor} The skein algebra $K_\zeta(\Sigma)$ does not have non trivial zero divisors, and its center is the polynomial algebra over $\mz[\zeta,\zeta^{-1}]$ generated by the classes $\partial_1,\ldots,\partial_{n+1}$ of the boundary components of $\Sigma$. \end{cor} \Dim The claims are direct consequences of Theorem \ref{teoOBS}, the formulas \eqref{formcentq}, and Proposition \ref{nozeroq} and Theorem \ref{CenterLinv} in the case of $\mathfrak{g}=sl(2)$ (the basis of $\Ll_{0,n}^{U_q}$ described there being indeed a basis of its $A$-sublattice $(\Ll_{0,n}^A)^{U_A}$). \fin
+In \cite{BW0,PS} it was proved that $K_\zeta(\Sigma)$ does not have non trivial zero divisors, and its center was computed by topological means.
+On the contrary the proof we give below of these two facts is purely algebraic, based on properties of $\big(\Ll_{0,n}^A\big)^{U_A}$ proved in Section \ref{Lgnalg}, that hold true for any complex finite dimensional simple Lie algebra $\mathfrak{g}$.